Nested resources

 end

-is yet another association
+find is yet another association

-method provided by Rails when you declared that your Project
+method provided by Rails when you declared that your Project model has_many

-.
+:tickets.
 This code attempts to find tickets only within the collection of

 tickets owned by the specified project.
-Put your new before_action
+Put your new before_action at the

 top of your class, under the action to find the project: